-Soft and chewy molasses cookies made a little healthier!
-With gluten-free, 100% whole grain and dairy-free options.
+These molasses cookies are soft, chewy and can also be made a little healthier!
+With gluten-free, vegan, 100% whole grain and dairy-free options.

 “Aaaah!
 Thank you!
 I can’t wait!”

 But when I say I’m bringing molasses cookies, I get:

 I don’t get it.
 Molasses cookies are amazing!
 When I was in school, sometimes I’d find some Archway molasses cookies in my lunchbox.
 The kind that came (come?) in a cardboard package with cellophane.